 It is best if you can measure the results achieved as it brings a sense of objectivity to the entire exercise instead of a subjective reward program that will include the biases of the people involved in judging the results.
 Create a checklist of deliverables that are to be achieved to be eligible for a reward.
 Checklists can be extremely effective in such cases where you can easily assess without any confusion.

-Should have different types of recognition:
+Should have different types of recognition

 As we mentioned in the article earlier, many employers assume that money is the only motivating factor for an employee to produce results.
 But it has been time and again proven by research and real-world examples that it is not so.
 In fact, send across a survey where you ask your employees for different ideas on how they want to be rewarded.
 It will increase their personal investment in the process and will keep them highly excited as well.
-It could be a shout out on your social media handle, running of a press release, appreciation celebration, gift cards, new job title and more.
+It could be a shout out on your social media handle, running of a press release, appreciation celebration, corporate gift certificate, new job title and more.

-Launch it effectively:
+Launch it effectively

 Properly communicating and marketing to your team about the employee recognition program, the purpose behind it, steps to take part in it and the rewards associated with it should be told to them in an effective manner.
 The management should ensure that there is active participation for the same by all the managers as well.
 After the launch, the excitement surrounding the program should not die down and there should be constant reinforcement about it and the many benefits that employees stand to gain by being a part of it.